Skip to content

 Entry Requirements

-WBDL Entry Requirements
+Level 4 Entry Requirements

 It is expected that some students will join the programme with RPL at level 5.
-Although RPL students will be armed with the skills they need to study provision is made, through open access materials, to offer additional support in the realms of study skills.
+Although RPL students will be armed with the skills they need to study, provision is made, through open access materials, to offer additional support in the realms of study skills.
 The APEL process is listed below.

 The University's policy relating to the APEL will be followed which permits applicants to gain exemption from specific modules within a level of a programme where the learning has previously been gained either through achievement of:

-Experiential learning which may include uncertificated learning, and/or learning gained from undertaking their work, including unpaid work.
+• Or, through a minimum of 5-years experiential learning which may include uncertificated learning, and/or learning gained from undertaking their work, including unpaid work.
 As the student may not have gained a formal qualification in respect of this learning, they will required to produce appropriate evidence demonstrating achievement of learning which will be mapped against learning outcomes.

 Fees and Scholarships